abakumova/data-engineering-group-project/README.md

 # Data Engineering ([LTAT.02.007](https://courses.cs.ut.ee/2024/dataeng/fall))

+# README.md for the star-schema branch

+## Star Schema for Health Metrics Analysis
+### Overview
+This repository contains the star schema designed for analyzing health metrics, including suicide rates, mental health service availability, and GDP.
+The schema supports querying data for insights into the relationships between suicide rates and factors such as the availability of mental health resources and economic indicators.

+The star schema structure was chosen to ensure:

+- Query efficiency: Optimized for analytical queries by separating dimensions and facts.
+- Simplicity: Easy to understand and expand for additional indicators or metrics.
+- Scalability: Can handle additional indicators or dimensions without major redesign.

+## Star Schema Structure
+### Dimensions:
+Location: Stores country-level geographic data.
+Attributes: LocationCode, LocationName, ParentLocation, LocationType.
+Period: Represents time periods (yearly granularity).
+Attributes: Year, PeriodType, IsLatestYear.
+Indicator: Defines different health metrics (e.g., suicide rates, hospital beds).
+Attributes: IndicatorCode, IndicatorName, ValueType, Category, UnitOfMeasure.
+DataSource: Tracks the source of the data.
+Attributes: DataSourceName, URL.
+Gender: Tracks gender-related dimensions for certain metrics.
+Attributes: GenderCode, GenderName.
+### Fact Table:
+Fact_HealthMetrics: Contains the actual numeric data for each health metric, linked to the dimensions.
+Attributes: FactValueNumeric, FactValueUoM, DateModified.

+## How to Use
+**Database Setup**:
+Use the provided SQL scripts to create the schema in your database.
+Load data into the schema using ETL scripts or direct SQL inserts.
+**Querying**:
+Use the SQL queries in the /queries folder to extract insights.
+**Visualization**:
+Combine the query results with Streamlit or Geopandas for visual insights.

 ## Suicide Rate Investigation Project

 This project investigates the relationship between suicide rates and the availability of mental health services (number of professionals and beds for care) in conjunction with GDP.